CagriSema: Novo Nordisk''s 22.7% Weight Loss Drug Explained

 - Constipation

-The majority were mild to moderate and diminished over time.
-CagriSema also showed additional cardiovascular benefits in the trials: reduced blood pressure and anti-inflammatory effects.
+Most were mild to moderate and diminished over time.
+CagriSema also showed cardiovascular benefits in the trials, including reduced blood pressure and anti-inflammatory effects.

 When will CagriSema be available?

 The NDA was submitted to the FDA on December 18, 2025.
-A standard FDA review takes approximately 10–12 months, which would put a potential approval decision in late 2026.
+A standard FDA review takes approximately 10–12 months, which puts a potential approval decision in late 2026.

 Final takeaway